Blog Post Categories

 Top tips on how to protect and weather proof a property

-No one can control the weather, but there are ways to protect and weatherproof a property from its effects.
-In this blog post, we will discuss some useful tips on how to do just that.
 Whether you live in an area that is prone to hurricanes, tornadoes, or blizzards, it is important to take the necessary precautions to keep your home and belongings safe.
 Follow these tips, and you can rest assured that your property will be well-protected against any kind of bad weather!

-Waterproof your home
+Waterproof a property or your home

 One of the best ways to protect your property from bad weather is to waterproof it.
 This will help to keep water from entering your home and causing damage.
 There are a number of different ways to waterproof your home, so be sure to ask a professional for advice on the best method for your situation.
-If you have a basement, you should hire basement waterproofing specialists to do the job and make sure that your home is completely protected.
-Also, be sure to check your gutters and downspouts regularly to make sure that they are clear of debris so that water can flow freely away from your home.

-Another great way to protect your property from bad weather is to install storm shutters.
-Storm shutters can be placed over your windows and doors to help protect them from high winds and flying debris.
 They can also help to keep your home cooler during a power outage by blocking out the sun.
 There are a variety of different types of storm shutters available, so be sure to ask a professional for advice on which type would be best for your home.

 Prepare an emergency kit

-In the event of a bad storm, it is important to be prepared.
-One way to do this is to put together an emergency kit that includes items such as food, water, flashlights, and first aid supplies.
 It is also a good idea to have a plan in place for how you and your family will communicate and where you will go if you need to evacuate your home.
 By being prepared, you can help to ensure that everyone stays safe during a bad storm.

-Secure any outdoor items
+Secure any outdoor items when you weatherproof a property

-If you have any outdoor items such as patio furniture or grills, it is important to secure them before a storm hits.
-This will help to prevent them from being blown away or damaged by high winds.
 Be sure to bring any outdoor items inside your home or garage so that they are protected from the elements.
 Also, be sure to trim any trees or shrubs around your property so that they are not at risk of being toppled over by high winds.

 Prevent power surge damage

 One of the most common problems during a bad storm is a power outage.
 While there is not much you can do to prevent a power outage, you can help to protect your electronics from damage by using surge protectors.
-Surge protectors help to absorb any sudden spikes in voltage so that your electronics are not damaged.
-Be sure to plug all of your electronics into a surge protector before a storm hits to help keep them safe.

 Protect your car

 If you have a car, it is important to take steps to protect it from bad weather.
 Be sure to park your car in a garage or covered parking area if possible.
-If you must park it outside, be sure to cover it with a tarp to help protect it from the elements.
-Also, be sure to disconnect any electronics that are plugged into your car so that they are not damaged by a power surge.
-This is especially important for items such as your GPS system or your car stereo.
-They can help you stay safe during a bad storm and can also be expensive to replace.
-Also, be sure to fill up your gas tank before a storm hits so that you do not run out of gas if you are stranded.
+If you must park it outside, be sure to cover it with a preferably thick car cover to help protect it from the elements.

 Avoid tree damage

-Another way to protect and weatherproof a property from bad weather is to avoid tree damage.
-If you have any trees on your property, be sure to trim them back o a regular basis.
-Make sure they are not at risk of being toppled over by high winds.
 Also, be sure to remove any dead or dying trees.
 Removing them will ensure they do not pose a threat to your home during a storm.
 This way you can help to keep your property is safe from damage during a bad storm.
 Also, if your property is wooded, be sure to consult with an arborist.
-They will help you determine which ones pose the greatest risk to your home.

-A tree surgeon, or arborist, is a tree specialist who can help you.
-They can identify which trees are most likely to cause damage during a storm.
-More importantly they can help you determine how to best protect your property.
 Also, be sure to have your trees regularly inspected by an arborist.
 Regular checks will ensure that they are healthy and not at risk of being toppled over by high winds.
 This will help you to avoid tree damage during a bad storm.

 Check the property perimeter

-Be sure to regularly check the property perimeter for any signs of damage.
-This includes checking for cracks in the foundation, loose shingles, and any other potential problems.
 By regularly checking your property, you can help to ensure that it is safe from damage during a bad storm.
 For example, if you notice a crack in the foundation, you can have it repaired before it gets worse and causes further damage to your home.
-Or, if you notice that a tree is starting to lean, you can have it removed before it has a chance to fall and cause damage.

 How to protect and weatherproof a property – Summary

 By following these tips, you can help to weatherproof a property.
 Whether you need to waterproof your property, install storm shutters, secure any items you store outdoors (including your car) or checking the property perimeter check every time you know a storm is on the way.
-Be sure to take all the necessary precautions to keep your home and belongings safe during a storm.
-By being prepared, you can help to ensure that everyone stays safe during a bad storm.
-Thanks for reading!
-We hope this was helpful.
-Stay safe out there!

 FURTHER READING ABOUT WEATHERPROOFING & HOME CARE